Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Configure_UAIs_in_UAS.md

 -   Resource specifications
 -   UAI Classes

-Only users who are defined as administrators in an HPE Cray EX system and are logged in using the administrative CLI \(cray command\) can configure UAS.
+Only users who are defined as administrators in an HPE Cray EX system and are logged in using the administrative CLI \(`cray` command\) can configure UAS.
 Configure UAS from a LiveCD node or from any system with the administrative CLI installed that can reach the HPE Cray EX API Gateway.
-See publications *HPE Cray EX System Installation and Configuration Guide \(S-8000\)* and *HPE Cray EX System Administration Guide \(S-8001\)* for more information on the administrative CLI.

 The following procedures provide instructions for creating, updating, examining, and removing configuration items from UAS: